pibara/libKISSlog/README.md

 Currently this library status is as follows:

-* POSIX + C++98 : OK, uses pthread mutexes and supports syslog.
+* POSIX + C++98 : OK, tested, uses pthread mutexes and supports syslog.
-* POSIX + C++11 : OK, uses std::mutex and supports syslog.
+* POSIX + C++11 : OK, tested, uses std::mutex and supports syslog.
-* MS-Windows + C++98: Not currently supported.
+* MS-Windows + C++98: Should work in theory.
+Untested.
+Uses critical section and does not supports syslog.
 * MS-Windows + C++11: Should work in theory.
 Untested.
-Uses std::mutex and does not supports syslog
+Uses std::mutex and does not supports syslog.

-Any help on getting stuff tested and/or fixed for the MS-Windows would be extremely appreciated.
+Any help on getting stuff tested for the windows platform would be greatly appreciated.